DylanTai/PDF-to-TXT/README.md

 - **`low`** – 200 DPI, light preprocessing (fastest, good for high-quality PDFs)
 - **`medium`** – 300 DPI, denoising + sharpening (recommended default)
 - **`high`** – 400 DPI, aggressive preprocessing (best for noisy scans, slowest)

+### Output Formats

+You can choose how to organize the output data:

+- **Section format** (`_section.txt`) - Items organized by category sections with section headers (e.g., "AMA --- AUTOMOTIVE & MOTORCYCLE ACC.")
+- **Name format** (`_name.txt`) - Items only, no section headers, all items in one list
+- **Both** - Creates both format files

+The section format is useful for reviewing items by category.
+The name format is useful for importing all items as a flat list without category divisions.

 ### Example Session